ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 Under what condition is this type useful?
 What problems will it cause?
 When user-defined complex type used as an input parameter, it is a good choice and  highly recommanded in google c++ code style.
-It is a very bad idea when used as a data holder It almost have no flexibility.
+It is a very bad idea when used as a data holder.
+It almost has no flexibility.
-For example, following design is impossible for reference type.
-In this case, const pointer type is good choice.
+For example, following design,  using reference type in union.
+Copiler always complains that xxx need to be initialized.
+Obviously, in this case, const pointer type is good choice.

 {% highlight cpp linenos %}